GeekLabsUK/CI4-Breadcrumbs/README.md

 Simple breadcrumb library for Codeigniter 4

 ## V2.0 Released
 You now have the options of either manually building your breadcrumbs or using the auto builder.
-The auto builder takes your URI string and breaks it doen into a bootstrap breadcrumb.
+The auto builder takes your URI string and breaks it down into a bootstrap breadcrumb.

 ### Install Via Composer